Blood in stool: Specific treatment

 Diagnostic measures can be used as interventions to help stop bleeding in some cases.
 Bleeding that occurs due to a neoplasm (cancer growth) can be treated using colonoscopy and clipping, surgical intervention, or other measures, depending on the form and stage of cancer.
-Similarly, gastric cancer is treated depending on the staging, although typically requires surgical and medical therapy.
+Similarly, stomach cancer is treated depending on the staging, although typically requires surgical and medical therapy.

 The treatment for motility issues, namely constipation, is typically to improve the movement of waste through the GI tract.
 This is done by using stool softeners (which work by pulling water into the stool while in the colon), addition of fiber to the diet, and use of osmotic laxatives (which help fluid movement through the colon, improving overall motility).
-Improving a persons gut motility can reduce the straining during defection and decrease the risk of developing of anal fissures.
+Improving a person's gut motility can reduce the straining during defecation and decrease the risk of developing anal fissures.
 Anal fissures are associated with pain and blood on the toilet paper, and require time for healing.
 Treatment includes topical nitrates or calcium channel blockers and surgical interventions for chronic or complex cases.
 Similar to anal fissures, internal hemorrhoids can cause blood on the tissue when wiping, and be felt at the opening of the anus.
 Treatment options for hemorrhoids can be dependent on whether an underlying cause exists.
 An anorectal varices related hemorrhoids caused by cirrhosis, however symptomatic treatment often involves removal.

 Colitis can be divided into infectious and drug induced, as can the treatment for these conditions.
 With infectious colitis, treatment is pathogen dependent, and generally requires the use of antibiotics.
-With drug-induced colitis, treatment typically involves removal of the offending agent, as is the case in NSAID induced PUD, however, removing radiation from a cancer patient is not always practical within a treatment regimen, so medical treatment is the primary mode of treatment.
+With drug-induced colitis, treatment typically involves removal of the offending agent, as is the case in nonsteroidal anti-inflammatory drugs induced peptic ulcer disease, however, removing radiation from a cancer patient is not always practical within a treatment regimen, so medical treatment is the primary mode of treatment.

 Structural compromise leading to blood in stool is caused by a variety of conditions, and therefore requires different treatment for each condition.
 Peptic ulcer disease alone can be divided into multiple causes, but is generally initially controlled primarily with a proton pump inhibitor, with the addition of an H2 blocker, or in serious cases, requiring surgical intervention.
 Diverticulitis and diverticulosis require antibiotic treatment, and may require surgical intervention.

 Inflammatory bowel disease is also divided into separate conditions, namely ulcerative colitis and Crohn's disease, which have different medical treatment regimens, and may require surgical intervention in more serious conditions.